 Each observation you make will enable you to build up an accurate picture of the child’s development and progress in order to:

-‘’Practitioners must consider the individual needs, interests, and stage of development of each child in their care, and must use this information to plan a challenging and enjoyable experience for each child in all of the areas of learning and development.’’
-(DfE 2017)
+EYFS 1.1 ‘’Practitioners must consider the individual needs, interests, and development of each child in their care, and must use this information to plan a challenging and enjoyable experience for each child in all of the areas of learning and development.’’
+(DfE 2021)

-Planning must start with your observations of the child and assessment of their needs, interests and abilities.
-It is impossible to plan for weeks ahead as these change rapidly and unpredictably, so any plans and routines must be kept flexible.
-Approaches like ‘In the Moment Planning’ can be a great tool and adapt well to being used with online journals like Kinderly Together.
-This approach is even more important in the current Covid-19 situation where we are facing so much daily uncertainty.
+Planning must start with your observations of the child and your assessment of their needs, interests and abilities.
+It is impossible to plan for the weeks ahead as children change rapidly and unpredictably, so any plans and routines must be kept flexible.

 Planning should involve:

-The important thing is that we do not let recording our observations detract from our being WITH children.
+The key thing is that we do not let recording our observations detract from our being with the children.
 This is especially important when using digital devices.
-We do not want children to think our iPads and tablets are more important and have greater significance to us than them!
+We do not want children to think our iPads and tablets have greater significance to us than them!

 Rebecca Martland has 20 years’ experience in the early years sector: as a childminder, she has received an Outstanding grade from Ofsted for four consecutive inspections.
 She is an Early Years consultant, trainer, author and Nursery World Awards judge.
 She is also a qualified teacher and Early Years Professional.